The two main types of dental abscesses are Periapical and Periodontal.

 This type of abscess starts in the dental pulp (centre of the tooth).
-This is the most common type.
+This is the most common type we see at Sunnyvale Dental Care office.
 This type of abscess usually develops as a complication of tooth decay (caries).
 Dental decay is very common and erodes (damages and breaks down) the protective layers of the tooth (the enamel and dentine).
 The damage to the tooth allows bacteria to invade the pulp to cause an infection.

 An infection in the pulp can progress to form an abscess.
 Sometimes a periapical abscess develops if the nerve to the tooth dies for any reason.
-For example, from injury.
+For example, from an injury.
 The dead tissue inside a tooth is more prone to infection.
+Occasionally a previously treated root canal can develop a periapical abscess which will require a root canal retreatment procedure.

 Symptoms typically include one or more of the following: